Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: Experimental results

-\textbf{Privacy metric analysis.} Fig.~\ref{fig7} compares the evaluated privacy levels with the attacker confidence as the hybrid action intensity increases.
-We consider two representative baselines about privacy metrics: Geo-I-based entropy for physical location perturbation~\cite{andres2013geo} and location entropy for virtual service migration~\cite{wang2023location}.
-A credible privacy metric should show a clear inverse relationship with attacker confidence.
-However, the Geo-I-based entropy and location entropy fail to satisfy this requirement.
-When the attacker confidence is high (e.g., action intensity from 0 to 20, confidence close to 1.0), their evaluated privacy levels are not correspondingly low, and their highest privacy values do not coincide with the lowest attacker confidence.
+\textbf{Privacy metric analysis.} Figure~\ref{fig7} compares the evaluated privacy levels with the adversary confidence as the hybrid action intensity increases.
+We consider two representative baseline privacy metrics: Geo-I-based entropy for physical location perturbation~\cite{andres2013geo} and location entropy for virtual service migration~\cite{wang2023location}.
+A credible privacy metric should exhibit a clear inverse relationship with adversary confidence, but Geo-I-based entropy and migration-based location entropy fail to satisfy this requirement because their evaluated privacy levels are not consistently low when the adversary confidence is high.
 This is because both metrics capture only a single dimension of location uncertainty and fail to account for the cross-reality privacy risks jointly induced by AV location disclosure in the physical space and AI agent location exposure in the virtual space.
-In contrast, the proposed cross-reality location entropy explicitly models this characteristic, yielding privacy evaluations that are consistently aligned with attacker confidence.
-This property is crucial for reinforcement learning, as it provides a reliable and informative reward signal for stable and effective policy optimization.
+In contrast, the proposed cross-reality location entropy explicitly models the coupling between physical and virtual observations, yielding privacy evaluations that remain aligned with adversary confidence and thus providing a more reliable reward signal for reinforcement learning.